Nanofluidic logic with mechano-ionic memristive switches

 \parindent{0pt}

 \textbf{Funding:} T.E.
 N.R. and A.R acknowledge support from European Union’s H2020 Framework Programme/ERC Advanced Grant agreement number 101020445.
-E.L., R.C. and A.K. acknowledge funding from the European Union’s Horizon 2020 research and innovation program under grant agreements No 894369 (Marie Curie Sklodowska ITN network “2-Exciting”) and No. 881603 (Graphene Flagship Core 3 Phase) as well as the Swiss National Science Foundation (grants no. 157739 and 205114).M.D. is supported by the NSF grant No. ECCS-2229880.\\ \textbf{Author contributions:} A.R. and T.E. conceived the project and designed the experiments; A.R. supervised the Laboratory of Nanoscale Biology team and A.K. supervised the Laboratory of Nanoscale Electronics and Structures team; E.L. and R.C. built the ionic logic setup with inputs from Y.T. and T.E.; T.E. and Y.T. performed the measurements with inputs from E.L. and R.C.; Y.T. made the silicon nitride windows and performed palladium deposition, T.E. transferred the 2D crystals; A.C. did the TEM cross-sectional image; N.R. developed the theoretical modeling with inputs from T.E. and V.A.; T.E. analyzed the experimental data with inputs from N.R.; Y.T. performed the numerical simulations with inputs from A.R.; T.E. wrote the manuscript with inputs from Y.T. and N.R.; all authors contributed to editing of the manuscript.\\ \textbf{Acknowledgments:} We would like to thank the EPFL Center of MicroNanoTechnology (CMi) for their help with chip fabrication and the EPFL Center for Electron Microscopy (CIME) for access to electron microscopes, in particular Luice Navratilova an Victor Boureau, for assistance with TEM cross-sectional imaging.
+T.E. acknowledge support from Swiss National Science Foundation grant No. TMPFP-2217134.
+E.L., R.C. and A.K. acknowledge funding from the European Union’s Horizon 2020 research and innovation program under grant agreements No 894369 (Marie Curie Sklodowska ITN network “2-Exciting”) and No. 881603 (Graphene Flagship Core 3 Phase) as well as the Swiss National Science Foundation (grants no. 157739 and 205114).M.D. is supported by the NSF grant No. ECCS-2229880.\\ \textbf{Author contributions:} A.R. and T.E. conceived the project and designed the experiments; A.R. supervised the Laboratory of Nanoscale Biology team and A.K. supervised the Laboratory of Nanoscale Electronics and Structures team; N.R. built the microscope and T.E built the fluidic cell for \textit{in-operando} optical measurements.
+E.L. and R.C. built the ionic logic setup with inputs from Y.T. and T.E.; T.E., Y.T. and N.R. performed the measurements with inputs from E.L. and R.C.; Y.T. made the silicon nitride windows and performed palladium deposition, T.E. transferred the 2D crystals; A.C. did the TEM cross-sectional image; N.R. developed the theoretical modeling with inputs from T.E. and V.A.; T.E and N.R. analyzed the experimental data.; Y.T. performed the numerical simulations with inputs from A.R.; T.E. wrote the manuscript with inputs from Y.T. and N.R.; all authors contributed to editing of the manuscript.\\ \textbf{Acknowledgments:} We would like to thank the EPFL Center of MicroNanoTechnology (CMi) for their help with chip fabrication and the EPFL Center for Electron Microscopy (CIME) for access to electron microscopes, in particular Luice Navratilova an Victor Boureau, for assistance with TEM cross-sectional imaging.
 We thank Elison Matioli and Guilherme Migliato Marega for fruitful discussions.\\ \textbf{Competing interest:} none.\\ \textbf{Data and materials availability:} All data required to convey scientific findings described in the paper are present in the main text or the SI.

 \textbf{Device fabrication.} To fabricate HACs, we start with homemade silicon nitride membranes having a single hole of approximately 100nm wide at their center (Figure 1.a, step 0 and SI Figure 1).
 Using a electron-beam evaporation, we then deposit a discontinuous layer of palladium that self-organizes into clusters or "islands" leaving space for ions to flow around them (Figure 1.a, step 1 and SI Figure 2).
 Finally, we transfer a bidimensional crystal above the hole to close the system using a droplet-shaped Polydimethylsiloxane stamp covered with Polypropylene carbonate (Figure 1.a, step 2 and SI Figure 3).
 Here, we mostly used graphite but also tested the effect of using hexagonal boron nitride and mica as top layer material.
 Further details are given in SI section 1.\\